verygood-ops/fork-terraform-aws-transfer-family/examples/sftp-connector-automated-file-send/README.md

 - The SFTP server URL should be in the format `sftp://hostname:port`
 - You must provide either an existing secret ARN or credentials to create a new secret
 - The connector uses the AWS Transfer Family service to securely connect to the external SFTP server
-- EventBridge directly calls the Transfer Family API to initiate file transfers without using Lambda
+- Lambda function initiates file transfers when S3 objects are created via EventBridge triggers
 - The example uses `TransferSFTPConnectorSecurityPolicy-2024-03` as the security policy for the SFTP connector